 John has temperature 64° Celsius at time instant t

 In (7), we are using ‘at t’ as part of an assertion concerning the instantation by an individual of a continuant universal; in (5), we are using ‘at t’ to pick out a part of a process which instantiates an occurrent universal – where the instantiation relation itself is (as it were) timeless.
+The determinate continuant universal involved in (7), namely: temperature of 64° Celsius, is non-rigid, because John’s temperature can instantiate different such determinate universals at different times.
+The determinate occurrent universal involved in (5), namely: motion with speed v are non-rigid in the sense that, while a given motion instantiates all the occurrent universals that it instantiates timeless, it can appear that one and the same motion instantiates different such determinate universals at different times because it has different parts which unfold successively in time.
+To say that a single motion m can be now quicker now slower is not to make a statement analogous to: John can be now warmer, now colder.
+Rather it is to make a statement of the form: m has two parts, a slow one and a quick one.

 Spatiotemporal region